gerbera/gerbera/doc/troubleshooting.rst

     :caption: Subsystem names are the strings in quotes
     :language: c++

 Multiple subsystems can be combined with a ``|``.
 Names are not case sensitive.
-This is for developers and testers mostly and has to be activted in cmake options at compile time (``-DWITH_DEBUG_OPTIONS=YES``).
+This is for developers and testers mostly and has to be activated in cmake options at compile time (``-DWITH_DEBUG_OPTIONS=YES``).

 Check Config